Foreign investors drop net $30mn of Borsa Istanbul shares

 From September 11 to September 17, the foreign brigade of investors also sold steelmaker Kardemir (KRDMD), Koc Holding (KCHOL) and Petkim (PETKM) (chart below).

-Hospital chain Medical Park (MPARK) fell out of the Borsa Istanbul stocks ranked as the most sold by foreign investors, while Turkcell (TCELL) joined the group (chart below).
+Hospital chain Medical Park (MPARK) fell out of the Borsa Istanbul stocks ranked as the most sold by foreign investors year-to-date, while Turkcell (TCELL) joined the group (chart below).

 As of September 18, Emlak Konut REIT (EKGYO) remained the most active stock on the Borsa Istanbul looking back three months (table below).